yurykopytov/ghostwriter/README.md

 # AI Ghostwriter Agent

-> Transform ideas into publication-ready journalistic articles using AI
+> Turn ideas into articles, feel how good it is to be able to actually write something.

 An AI-powered ghostwriting application that generates high-quality, well-researched journalistic articles from simple topic ideas.
 Built with OpenAI's GPT models and featuring automatic Notion integration for content management.